SunRise-11/SunRise-11/README.md

 ### Hi there!
 Welcome to my repositories!
 How is it going? 👋🚀

-- 💻 NodeJS, ReactJS, NextJS, JavaScript, TypeScript, Java, SpringBoot, AWS, DevOps.
+- 💻 Solidity, Rust, Golang, NodeJS, ReactJS, NextJS, JavaScript, TypeScript, Java, SpringBoot, AWS, DevOps.
 - ✨ Always learning in order to be better than yesterday.